Erymenn/code-samples/bus_seating/README.md

 Case 1 can't be solved and case 4 will depend a lot of the placement algorithm.
 However we can discuss cases 2 and 3.

-For case 3, let's consider a group of 4 people in a plane of 12 rows and 3 seats per row.
+For case 3, let's consider a group of 4 people in a bus of 12 rows (row 0 to 11) and 3 seats per row (seat A to C).
 With the current conditions, the group tickets *0A 3C 7B 11A* and *5A 5B 6A 6B* would generate the same 0% satisfaction.
 However it seams reasonable to assume the group would be better satisfied by the 2nd configuration than by the 1rst, albeit not reaching a 100% satisfaction.